parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 What is ParrotMod?
 ==================

-This is a mod to greatly improve the performance of the 2012 Nexus 7, on ANY rooted ROM. (except for 4.1-4.2, due to SuperSU incompatibility)
+This is a mod to greatly improve the performance of the 2012 Nexus 7, on ANY rooted Android 4.3+ ROM.

 (Got a 2013 Nexus 7?
 Use this version: http://forum.xda-developers.com/nexus-7-2013/orig-development/beta-1-parrotmod-improve-2013-nexus-7-t3375928)